yunzhuangshen/PB-DFS/README.md

 ## Pre-trained Models

+The training for lr takes seconds; XGBoost takes minutes; GG-GCN takes hours; TRIG-GCN takes several days.
-We provide the pre-trained models for each problem under the folder 'trained_models'
+Thus, we provide the pre-trained models for each problem under the folder 'trained_models'

 ## Model Testing